 The gathering of academics at UCC was initially scheduled for the University of Southampton, but was cancelled on safety grounds.

-Speaking to The City, Barry Williams of Irish4Israel said the flying of the Palestinian flag “serves no purpose….
+Speaking to The City, a spokesperson for Irish4Israel said the flying of the Palestinian flag “serves no purpose….
 Irish people pride our neutrality and this is not a black and white conflict.
 To fly the flag is against our spirit of neutrality.”

 However, Fatin Al Tamimi, chairperson of the Irish Palestine Solidarity Campaign (IPSC) welcomed such initiatives but said “the Irish government continues business as usual with Israel and has so far refused to take any meaningful action to hold the Apartheid state to account for its crimes against the Palestinian people.”